Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Policy Design

 \subsection{Design Overview}

-\PHM{Objective.} The overall objective of \SysName is to meet latency SLOs for all inference functions while minimizing resource cost.
-We define a function to comply with SLOs if its tail request latency is not longer than a user-specified deadline, and meter the resource cost by the number of worker nodes.
+\PHM{Objective.} The objective of \SysName's policy design is to meet latency SLOs for inference functions while minimizing the resource cost.
+We define a function to comply with latency SLOs if its tail request latency is not longer than a user-specified deadline, and meter the resource cost by the number of worker nodes.
 Key to achieving this goal is to \emph{maximize the number of SLO-compliant functions} at each worker, such that \SysName can efficiently exploit per-worker GPU resources to host as many functions as possible, which in turn reduces the total number of workers required.

-\PHM{\revise{Challenges.}} \revise{ Previous inference systems have proposed various schemes to meet latency SLOs~\cite{yang_infless_2022,zhang_mark:_2019,gujarati_serving_2020,zhang_shepherd_nodate}; however, their policies do not apply to \SysName for two reasons.
-First, existing systems such as INFless~\cite{yang_infless_2022} and Shepherd~\cite{zhang_shepherd_nodate} assume sufficient GPU memory and employ early binding, which schedule model serving instances to GPUs and then batch and route requests to them.
-In contrast, \SysName focuses on late-binding the lower-frequency functions to a pool of memory-constrained GPUs, requiring a joint design of model management (i.e., model swapping and eviction) and request scheduling.
-Second, existing systems assume a stable model inference latency ~\cite{gujarati_serving_2020,zhang_shepherd_nodate,zhang_mark:_2019,yang_infless_2022,romero_infaas_nodate}, but this assumption does not hold in our settings --- model swapping can cause unpredictable end-to-end performance due to PCIe bandwidth contention~\cite{topo_gpu_2017,jiang2020unified}.
-As show in Table~\ref{tab:swap_interference}, concurrently swapping two models through PCIe increases individual model inference latency compared with running them alone, especially for large models (e.g., Bert-qa). }
+\PHM{Challenges.} Previous systems have proposed various schemes to meet latency SLOs~\cite{yang_infless_2022,zhang_mark:_2019,gujarati_serving_2020,zhang_shepherd_nodate}; however, their policies do not apply to \SysName for two reasons.
+First, previous systems like INFless~\cite{yang_infless_2022} and Shepherd~\cite{zhang_shepherd_nodate} assume sufficient GPU memory and employ early binding, so they schedule model serving instances to GPUs and then batch and route requests to them.
+In contrast, \SysName focuses on late-binding the often lower-frequency or varying-demand functions to a pool of memory-constrained GPUs, requiring a joint design of model management (i.e., model swapping and eviction) and request scheduling.
+Second, previous systems assume a stable model inference latency ~\cite{gujarati_serving_2020,zhang_shepherd_nodate,zhang_mark:_2019,yang_infless_2022,romero_infaas_nodate} which, however, does not hold in our setting --- model swapping can cause unpredictable performance due to PCIe bandwidth contention~\cite{topo_gpu_2017,jiang2020unified}.
+For instance, as show in Table~\ref{tab:swap_interference}, concurrently swapping two models through PCIe increases individual model inference latency compared with running them alone, especially for large models (e.g., Bert-qa).